kogeletey/columbine/README.md

 # Columbine

 Creating a platform for brainly documents.
-Dream and realize very powerful ideas.
+Dream and realize your powerful ideas on the one place.

 ## Feature list